 Who we are

 GAD was established as a government department in 1919.
 Today, we provide actuarial analysis for public sector clients throughout the UK.
-We are based in central London in the heart of the financial community, with a second office in Edinburgh, and currently employ around 80 actuaries and 50 trainees.
-We are a not-for-profit organisation.
+We are based in central London in the heart of the financial community, with a second office in Edinburgh, and currently employ around 100 actuaries and 40 trainees.

 Who are we looking for?

 Each year we recruit a small number of people who have the clear potential to become fully qualified actuaries and who will relish the challenges of our diverse and public interest orientated work.

 Providing actuarial support to some of the largest pension schemes in the UK, our work is crucial to the welfare of millions of people.
 Our trainees are the actuaries of the future.

 As a Trainee Actuary you will work as part of a team with qualified actuaries in our London office, to deliver advice across a broad range of areas such as valuations, benefit design, investment strategy and government policy.

 In addition to advising the government, trustees and employers, there may also be opportunities to work in UK and international social insurance, long-term care, health, risk and insurance.

 As your experience grows you can expect to have regular client contact.
 Client engagement and business development is also an important part of the work that we do, therefore, having a flair for people relationship skills is beneficial.
 To help you qualify as quickly as possible we offer substantial study support with generous study leave, discussion classes, and paid for tutorials, courses, exam entry and exam counselling.
 We also provide an internal business training programme to help trainees identify new business opportunities and to assume new responsibilities, including: